 Catechesis of the Good Shepherd was founded in the 50’s by two Italian laywomen, one a scriptural scholar and one an expert in Montessori education.
 Together they conceived of a simple, attractive method for sharing the richness of the Faith with children, who are uniquely capable of accepting the beauty of God’s love.
-The program is presented in three levels, and includes time in the “Atrium,” which is a quiet environment where children learn through tactile play.
+The program is presented in three levels, and includes time in the “Atrium,” which is a quiet environment where children learn through tactile play that we call work.

 Catechesis of the Good shepherd emphasizes quiet contemplation and — imagine this — “the enjoyment of God.”
 The children hear Bible stories and watch them acted out with simple materials; they learn songs and prayers, and are encouraged to play quietly with simple and meaningful objects.
 One mother explained that CGS “cracked the code” of the Mass for her son, as he learned to become alert to the details of the liturgy: the significance of color, the names and purposes of the various vessels and tools on the altar.

-Stephanie Vandermissen meets with Preschool, Readiness and Developmental Kindergartners 45 minutes to one hour once a week in the room off the library.
+Stephanie Sampson meets with Preschool, Readiness and Developmental Kindergartners 45 minutes to one hour once a week in the room off the library.